GluuFederation/docs-gg-prod/docs/source/index.md

 - [Gluu Gateway plugins](https://github.com/GluuFederation/gluu-gateway): Plugins that leverage the Gluu Server for central client management and to control access to upstream APIs using OAuth 2.0 and UMA 2.0.

-- [oxd-Server v4.0.Beta](https://oxd.gluu.org): An OpenID Connect and UMA middleware service used to enable client credential management and cryptographic validation against the Gluu Server.
+- [oxd-Server v4.0.Beta](https://oxd.gluu.org):  Gluu's client middleware server for OpenID, OAuth, and UMA client communication.

 - Others: The following runtime environment is required by the Gluu Gateway package:
     - OpenJDK v8
     - Python v2.x
     - Postgres v10
     - Node v8.9.4
     - NPM v5.6.0'

-## Get Started
+## Getting Started

 Use the following links to get started: